thomaswilburn/csvm/readme.rst

 ----
 - Build I/O sheets
   - keyboard
-  - audio
-    - 4+ synth voices
-    - each voice gets a row: waveform, frequency, decay rate, duration, interrupt
   - networking?
+- add the Noise synth
-- Finish building out instructions
+- Finish any remaining instructions
 - Write shims for Range and Reference that work in Sheets for the add-on version